monhacks/patched-crystal/ReadMe.txt

 ~~1.0~~

-Patched Crystal now uses the latest pokecrystal repo as base
+Patched Crystal now uses the latest pokecrystal repo as base (as of 21/02/2018)

 [For developers]: if you run the command make patched-crystal it will build patched-crystal.gbc